 Compliance monitoring verifies that environmental rules and regulations have been followed.
 Often, compliance monitoring is implemented following the development of a project.
 Compliance mechanisms often aim at assuring that the project underway follows ecological standards or best management practices and in accordance with specific regulatory requirements.
 For instance, protection of water quality, aquatic habitat, and general watershed health are among the intents of the California Forest Practice Act and Rules (FPRs).
 The goals of this regulatory construct are multifaceted.
-While it provides field personnel with specific rules or "best management practices" for field operations, it also entails achieving the overarching environmental goals of the Forest Practice Act, including: achieve a balance between growth and harvest; maintain functional wildlife habitat; ensure functional connectivity between habitats; protect water quality.
+While it provides for specific rules or "best management practices" for field operations, it also entails achieving a balance between growth and harvest; maintain functional wildlife habitat; ensure functional connectivity between habitats; protect water quality, etc.